Trenes Argentinos Operaciones: Latest news

 In January 2016, the Ministry of Transport ceased operations over services to La Pampa Province.
 The Government took the decision based on the low demand of the Santa Rosa–General Pico line and the poor conditions of some bridges that had deteriorated after the flooding in August 2015.

 In June 2016, the Buenos Aires–Rosario service extended operations to Rosario Norte Station (located at the north of the city, closer to the downtown) instead of Rosario Sur, which had been terminus until then.

 In March 2023, Trenes Argentinos announced the return of passenger services to Mendoza Province, which had been interrupted since 1993 during the Carlos Menem presidency.
 As the former Mendoza railway station had been converted into a tram stop and added to the Metrotranvía network, the terminus was set in Palmira, distant 5 km from the city of Mendoza.
 A test ride was run in March, nevertheless it was severely criticized due to the excessive journey time (27 hours) alleging that in the 1960s the travel took only 13 hours.
 After a delay that took more than two months, the service (that had terminus in Justo Daract, San Luis Province) was finally reestablished to reach Palmira in June 2023.

 Nevertheless, in successive years several railway lines were closed by Trenes Argentinos, in most of the cases the company alleged increasing maintenance costs, lower demand, and infrastructure problems as causal factors.
 Some of the closed services were the tourist service Mercedes–Tomas Jofré (after an accident where a truck destroyed one of its bridges in 2024; the line had been reopened only one year before.
 As the bridge was never repaired, the service continues inactive), Retiro–Justo Daract, Retiro–Palmira, and the Bragado–Pehuajó (2024) and General Guido–Pinamar (April 2025) branches.

+In 2025, several services were indefinitely suspended by Trenes Argentinos such as trains to Córdoba and San Miguel de Tucumán, both in December 2025.
+The company explained that the suspension was due to track repair work that has been underway since a previous derailment in September.